ajshepley/mangadex_mark_read/README.md

 * If you provide a `--url` instead of a `--manga_id`, then the script uses a simple regex to extract the manga id.
 This can be easier to use when marking a bunch of different manga as read.
 But if the URL format changes, this will break.

-* No pagination/cursor support yet, so this may not work when a manga has hundreds of chapters.
+* No pagination/cursor support yet, so this **may not work** when a manga has hundreds of chapters.

 * No true rate-limit handling (422 response or X-Ratelimit headers support) nor http redirect support.

+## TODO

+* Observe and obey the X-RateLimit headers, and turn the existing ratelimit functionality into a user-controlled cap on top.
+  * Obey the greater per-10-minutes rate limits.
+* Convert `GetoptLong` command args setup to `OptionParser`.
+* Split up `main` method.
+* Add integration tests.
+* Add mark-as-unread functionality to support integration tests.